Update: Lawsuit Alleges Chemicals in Motions Hair Relaxer Caused Uterine Fibroids

 Get a Free Motions Hair Relaxer Lawsuit Evaluation With Our Attorneys

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Motions Hair Relaxer Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Motions Hair Relaxer Lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Again, if you or a loved one was diagnosed with uterine cancer, breast cancer, endometriosis, or uterine fibroids after using Motions Hair Relaxer, you should contact our law firm immediately.
 You may be entitled to compensation by filing a Motions Hair Relaxer Lawsuit and our product liability lawyers can help.